aecamaclang/opttiming/README.md

 This R package implements the anaytical solution for predicting the optimal amount of time to spend learning before designating a species' habitat for protection, as described in:

 Camaclang, AE, Chades, I, Martin, TG, and Possingham, HP.
-(2021) "Predicting the optimal amount of time to spend learning before designating protected habitat for threatened species."
+(2021) Predicting the optimal amount of time to spend learning before designating protected habitat for threatened species.
+Methods in Ecology and Evolution: _in press._

-## Installation
+### Installation

 You can install the R package "opttiming" by running the following in R Studio: